 - Fresh water tank: This tank supplies clean water for drinking, showering and cleaning.
 This is the tank you regularly refill to supply your whole water system.

 - Gray water tank: This tank is for the wastewater that gets drained from your campervan water system.

 - Black water tank: This tank collects toilet waste.
-You don’t need one unless you have an RV or marine style toilet.
+You don’t need one unless you have a flushable camper van toilet.

 Most vans have a fresh and gray water tank attached to their van’s plumbing (both of which need to be filled and emptied outside the vehicle).
 You can read more about water tanks for vans here.

 Your camper van water tank is a limited resource.
 As you consume water and diminish the supply, the flow of water coming out of your faucet and shower will weaken.
 A van life water pump helps keep the water pressure strong, ensuring you enjoy high-quality water flow whenever you need it.